Toalaah/dotfiles/readme.md

   - stow
   - git
   - curl
+- Additionally, if you want to install the nvim configuration, you will require:
+  - unzip
+  - npm
+  - rg
+  - fd
+  - make

 Furthermore, it is recommended you install a font which supports glyphs, for example one of the nerd-fonts from